FREE U.S SHIPPING OVER $100

 If your tumbler feels rough or fuzzy, it's because the grain has raised due to moisture or humidity.
 This can be prevented by applying our wood rub to the tumblers after every two uses.
 If you live in a very cold or very hot climate, we recommend applying it to the exterior and interior after every use.

-However, you can fix this by lightly sand the affected area with 400 to 600 grit sandpaper or with steel wool until smooth.
+However, you can fix this by lightly sanding the affected area starting at 180 grit and working your way up to 320 until smooth.
 Afterwards, wash and dry the tumbler and then apply our wood rub to seal it.